dart-lang/language/accepted/future-releases/enhanced-enums/feature-specification.md

 ## Grammar

-Dart existing enum declarations are currently restricted to:
+Without the enhanced enums feature specified in this document, enum declarations are restricted to:

 ```dart
 enum Name {